mcglasp/ms4-big-idea-books/README.md

 A simple addition to the Add Item page would be a choice of destination after adding an item.
 For example, the current 'Add Item' submits the form and returns you to the Add Item page, assuming you might wish to add another item.
 However, this could instead redirect the user to the page of the item you've just added, which could be useful.
 With this option, the user would be presented with two submit buttons on the form: one would submit the form and redirect the user to the item detail page, as mentioned above, and a second 'Submit form and add another item' button would give the option to submit the form and be returned to the blank Add Item form, as is currently the case.

 # Deployment

+The following steps were necessary to successfully deploy this site:

 *Heroku*